 Internet Explorer 8 and newer and Mozilla Firefox are recommended for Customer Portal access.

 Contact your Regional Point of Contact to request access to additional Customer Portal modules.
 You may use the Extranet User ID Request Form.
 The form is available in the support area of the Extranet

-Yes, however it is strongly discourage.
+Yes, however it is strongly discouraged.
 Your agency is not restricted to the number of accounts it can have.
 Furthermore, accounts and tools provided to account owners are based upon the needs of the user.
 Sharing account information can be problematic when passwords are changed and not communicated with the "shared" users.
-Additionally separate log-ins allow the system to identify when users make changes, partilcualry in the Customer Portal.
+Additionally separate log-ins allow the system to identify when users make changes, particularly in the Customer Portal.

 Several reasons apply:

 The SourceAmerica Customer Portal is an easy-to-use web-based tool provided to nonprofit agencies that are members of the SourceAmerica network.
 The Portal is used to maintain organizational information, update regulatory requirements, find nonprofit agencies to collaborate with, find business opportunities and more.